-\\\\ (Rising Edge): Apply the trigger on a rising edge of an input pulse.
+\\\ (Rising Edge): Apply the trigger on a rising edge of an input pulse.

-- ☐ (Falling Edge): Apply the trigger on a falling edge of an input pulse. ☐ (Any Edge): Apply the trigger on a change in the polarity of the input signal. ☐ (Level): Carry out the specified operation when the input is low or high. - 4 In the <Target> group, select the action block.
+- (Falling Edge): Apply the trigger on a falling edge of an input pulse.

+(Any Edge): Apply the trigger on a change in - (Any Edge): Apply the trigger on a change in the polarity of the input signal. - \\\ (Level): Carry out the specified operation when the input is low or high.

+4 In the <Target> group, select the action block.